FOIL ADVISORY BOARD MEMBERS

-Ranking in top 3 districts in nation for improvement in the NAEP (National Assessment of Educational Progress) in Reading and Math for 4TH and 8TH grade in Fresno in 2013 NAEP report.
+Ranking in top 3 districts in the on for improvement in the NAEP (National Assessment of Educational Progress) in Reading and Math for 4TH and 8TH grade in Fresno in 2013 NAEP report.

-Creating system to organize elementary, middle and high schools into Pre-K-12 “Regions” with common vision, mission and goals of graduating all students college- enrolled, military-enlisted or industry-certified.
+Creating a stem to organize elementary, middle,and high schools into Pre-K-12 “Regions” with common vision, mission and goals of graduating all students college- enrolled, military-enlisted or industry-certified.

 From 2007 through 2012, Christiansen served as Principal for Evans High School in Orange County Public Schools.
 In this role his major accomplishments included:

 Increasing in school grade from “F” rating in 2007 to “B” rating in 2012.

 Increasing graduation rate from 49% in 2007 to 80% in 2012.

 Creating and implemented “Community School” model to provide holistic services to all students; a 25-year partnership between Orange County Public Schools, the University of Central Florida, Children’s Home Society and JP Morgan Chase.